 Our mission is to cultivate proficient harp music artistry in a comfortable, inspiring, community environment

-The Midwest Harp Festival is held at the University of Tulsa’s Lorton Performance Center every summer, and it is a unique experience, because it is open to students and harpists of all ages and experience levels.
+Headed into our 19th season, The Midwest Harp Festival is held at the University of Tulsa’s Lorton Performance Center every summer, and it is a unique experience, because it is open to students and harpists of all ages and experience levels.
 It is an opportunity for harpists to come together, take a break from the stress of life, and simply enjoy being harpists together.
 Fun activities are offered in addition to the musical experience as well, making the Midwest Harp Festival a truly communal experience.

 Harpists have come from across the country and around the world to participate in this delightful week of true immersion into the spirit of the harp.